-What is the time commitment for CALS QuickStart?
+What is the time commitment for CALS QuickStart: Foundations (Inter-Ag 140)?

 What is the cost?

 Please see our costs & financial aid page for the tuition and fees associated with our program.
 We offer many need-based scholarships, as part of our application process.
+To be considered for scholarships, be sure to submit your QuickStart application by the scholarship deadline of May 1.
 If you have concerns about being able to participate, please contact firstname.lastname@example.org.

 What happens during early move-in?

 CALS QuickStart students have the option to move into their residence halls earlier than the general population.
-During these first few days on campus, students participate in an array of programming: from panels to lab tours to community dinners.
+During these first few days on campus, students participate in an array of programming, from panels to lab tours to community dinners.
 It is a great way to get to know other students, faculty, and staff in CALS and get acclimated to campus.
-Details on early move-in and related programming will be sent to applicants in late spring.
+Details on early move-in and related programming will be sent to applicants in late spring/early summer.

 What are first-year seminars?